heyjessi/thunderwear/DESIGN.md

 ## logo

 We wanted to design a simple, clean, easily recognizable, yet unique logo.
 Combining a cloud, sun, and clothes hanger, we designed a logo that encapsulates the functionality and purpose of Thunderwear.
-The logo was designed using the online service Canva **add link**.
+The logo was designed using the online service [Canva](https://www.canva.com/).

 ![Image of Thunderwear Logo](https://github.com/azhou4/thunderwear/blob/master/Icon-App-83.5x83.5%402x.png)